 Where possible, you will want to use artificial lighting for product photography.

-Most e-commerce stores will have many products models and colours.
+Most e-commerce stores will have many products models and colors.
 They need to look like they were shot with the same light.

 Artificial light allows the customer to focus on the product’s most important details.
 If you have to shoot a product range across a few days, or even weeks, artificial light will give the same lighting.

-The benefit is that when you get a new colour months later, you can recreate the lighting of the first shoot.
+The benefit is that when you get a new color months later, you can recreate the lighting of the first shoot.

 Cheap Lighting For Professional Pictures